louketo/louketo-proxy/CONTRIBUTING.md

 # Keycloak Community

-Keycloak Gatekeeper is an Open Source adapter to solution to protect non-Java modern Applications and Services.
+Keycloak Gatekeeper is an Open Source adapter solution to protect non-Java modern Applications and Services.

 ## Building and working with the codebase